 HEPA filters can clog easily in a dusty environment, but you can easily tell it needs changing by its color.
 Each month, inspect the HEPA filter and replace it if it is no longer visibly clean as it will be only attracting dust, etc. You can run the printer without that filter, given that a HEPA filter alone has no effect on the gasses produced by printing filament.

 With carbon filters, it depends on the filament you use.
 PLA filament produces very low amounts of VOCs so the carbon filter should easily last 500 hours or more or say a full year.
 With other filaments, like ABS, you’ll need to replace a carbon air filter more often, say every six months, as they produce higher quantities of VOCs.

 Makers Empire Recommendation: change HEPA filters when the filter is visibly dirty and change carbon filters every six months (if using ABS filament) or every 12 months (if using PLA filament).

-Plus, all our 3D printing hardware packages come with online training and ongoing support.
+Makers Empire only sells 3D printing hardware products that we use ourselves.
+Plus, all our 3D printing hardware packages come with online training and world-class ongoing support.
 We want to make sure your 3D printing experience is a successful one!

 Check out our Makers Empire 3D Printer Bundles.